Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Discussion

 Again before attempting to solve the system we must first try to find the generalized eigenvalues and left eigenvectors so that we could transform our system of PDE into a system of ODEs.
 The eigenvalues of the above system are

-and
+\justify and

-This is also confirmed in \ref{fig:123} where the constants $c$ and $c1$ are $C_{u}^{v} = c$ and $C_{u}^{p} = c1$.
+\justify This is also confirmed in \ref{fig:123} where the constants $c$ and $c1$ are $C_{u}^{v} = c$ and $C_{u}^{p} = c1$.
 Now that we have our eigenvalues and eigenvectors we have the following ODE system

-which when explicitly written out can be written as
+\justify which when explicitly written out can be written as

-Notice that we have $\sigma_{1} = 0$ which implies that $\frac{\mathrm{d} x_1}{\mathrm{~d} t} =\frac{1}{\sigma_{1}(x, t, u)}$ would blow up and is a cause of singularity in our system.
+\justify Notice that we have $\sigma_{1} = 0$ which implies that $\frac{\mathrm{d} x_1}{\mathrm{~d} t} =\frac{1}{\sigma_{1}(x, t, u)}$ would blow up and is a cause of singularity in our system.
 We replace the $0$ by $\epsilon > 0$ just to notice how the solution changes as $\epsilon$ increases.
-Finally we make the following set of assumptions
+Finally, we make the following set of assumptions

 \begin{enumerate} \item We now proceed to put the values for the constants ($R$, $T_f$, $\beta$, stoichiometric coefficients and etc) where some of the constants have the true values and others have been randomized. \item We should also note that one of the eigenvalues in our system is $0$ which is a point of singularity.
-This was replaced by $\epsilon = 0.00001$ just to analyze the system better. \item Finally we set all the boundary conditions and initial conditions to small non-zero values but randomized. \item We set the independent variable $x$ to be solved in the range $[\epsilon,10]$ \end{enumerate}
+This was replaced by $\epsilon = 0.00001$ just to analyze the system better. \item Finally we set all the boundary conditions and initial conditions to small non-zero values but randomized. \item We set the independent variable $x$ to be solved in the range $[\epsilon,10]$ \end{enumerate} \justify We now use Mathematica's NDSolve feature to numerically solve the system by using the following code